holoviz/panel/doc/how_to/best_practices/user_experience.md

 ### Okay

-Or, manually handle the cache with `pn.state.cache`.
+Or, manually handle the cache yourself with `pn.state.cache`.

 ```{pyodide}
 def callback(value):